bwsw/t-streams/docs/source/Ts-Architecture.rst

 Look at the figures below.
 They demonstrate the data flow between a Producer and a Subscriber.

-Let us consider it step by step.
+Let us consider them step by step.

 1) Once Subscriber starts, it registers in Apache ZooKeeper.
 Zookeeper provides Producers with the list of Subscribers in the stream.